animeshsingh75/project/README.md

 <h1 align="center">Restaurant Site</h1>
 <h3 align="center">Introduction</h3>
 <p><b>This is a sample site for restaurant which is fully responsive.
 It includes the menu,location of the restaurant,photos and description of the dishes and even the prices.
-All images present in the menu  and single menu are dynamically loaded using ajax and even the price and description are fetched from a json file deployed on heroku.Also a simple loader is present on the website
+All images present in the menu  and single menu pages are dynamically loaded using ajax and even the price and description are fetched from a json file deployed on heroku.Also a simple loader is present on the website
  <br/></b></p>

 <h2 align="center">Table of contents </h2>